rbuurma/closereading-2015/close_reading_fys_2015_syllabus.md

 + preparation: *Jane Austen & the Secret of Style*

 #### November 11
-+ *Jane Austen and the Secret of Style*, ch 1 + 3
++ *Jane Austen and the Secret of Style*, ch 1

 #### November 13
++ *Jane Austen and the Secret of Style*, ch 3

+### Week XII

+#### November 16
 + James, “The Beast in the Jungle"
 + assignment; close read a passage from “The Beast in the Jungle” keeping D.A.
 Miller in mind

-### Week XII

-#### November 16
+#### November 18
 + Preparation: The Political Unconscious
 + Headnote on PU from Norton Anthology of Theory and Criticism

-#### November 18
 + Fredric Jameson, from “On Interpretation,” The Political Unconscious

 #### November 20
 + Jameson, continued
-+ Paper #2 final copy due by midnight SUNDAY, Nov 23
 + Final presentation assigned; optional meetings with me

 ## Part III: RECONCILIATIONS AND REFUSALS